mojtaba-arvin/video-service/README.md

 ![video-service](https://user-images.githubusercontent.com/6056661/110987240-0d7ab780-8384-11eb-8e20-05a0a9144d35.png)

-Python video streaming microservice, allows you to reduce the number of qualities or formats, to reduce processing costs and storage space costs.
+Python video streaming microservice, allows you to change the number of qualities or formats, to reduce processing and storage space costs.

-For example, instead of building both HLS and MPEG-DASH playlists, you can build a HLS with `fmp4`, that similar to `MPEG-DASH` , which reduces costs by 50%.
+For example, instead of building both HLS and MPEG-DASH playlists, you can build a HLS with `fmp4`, that similar to `MPEG-DASH`, which reduces costs by 50%.

-The multi-stage dockerfile of project uses `Python3.9.2` and **[FFmpeg](https://ffmpeg.org)** 4.1 that support `fmp4` hls segment type and have some advantages over `MPEG-TS`.
+The multi-stage dockerfile of project uses `Python3.9.2` and **[FFmpeg](https://ffmpeg.org)** 4.1 that support `fmp4` hls segment type.

 Features: